-The Trailrider Saddle is built on a durable, molded polyethylene tree with an iron horn encapsulated incapsulated into the tree to make it sturdy enough to use for packing or working cattle; even trail riding on the roughest of terrain.
-Most importantly, Steve personally guarantees that this saddle will fit your mule.
+The Trailrider Saddle is built on a durable, wooden fiberglass covered tree with an iron horn.
+This saddle is sturdy enough to use for packing or working cattle; even trail riding on the roughest of terrain.

 Steve has architected, developed and has used this design since 1986 – because it works.
 The seat, cantle and pommel are shaped to provide a secure seat and comfort for the rider who spends long hours in the saddle.
-And check out that buckaroo seat!
 Very comfortable (But don’t take anyone’s word for it – try it for yourself).